WillyPillow/miku/README.md

 $ make
 $ sudo ./start_script
 ```
-some configuration can be made inside startscript like:
+Some configuration can be made inside startscript:
--v(, or --verbose) for extra verbosity
+- `-v/--verbose` for extra verbosity
--p(, or --parallel) [NUMBER] to have maxium [NUMBER] of parallel processes to evaluate usercode.
-However this may cause verbosity messages unreadable.
+- `-p/--parallel [NUMBER]` to evaulate at most `[NUMBER]` testdata at the same time.
--b [NUMBER] to set sandbox indexing offset.
+- `-b [NUMBER]` to set sandbox indexing offset.
 Need to be set to an appropriate number if running multiple judges on one computer.
--a(, or --aggressive-update) add this to aggressivly update verdict and result.
+- `-a/--aggressive-update` to aggressivly update verdict and result.

-### Known issues
-sandbox doesn't set output limit: https://github.com/cms-dev/cms/issues/309